sveltejs/svelte/site/content/docs/03-run-time.md

 Animates the stroke of an SVG element, like a snake in a tube. `in` transitions begin with the path invisible and draw the path to the screen over time. `out` transitions start in a visible state and gradually erase the path. `draw` only works with elements that have a `getTotalLength` method, like `<path>` and `<polyline>`.

-`scale` accepts the following parameters:
+`draw` accepts the following parameters:

 * `delay` (`number`, default 0) — milliseconds before starting
 * `speed` (`number`, default undefined) - the speed of the animation, see below.